-At the Magic Water Circuit in Lima, the municipal project in Reserve Park, all of our inner children are free to have fun.
-The thirteen water fountains on the grounds dazzle with color, lights, sounds and artistry.
+At the Magic Water Circuit in Lima, the municipal project in Reserve Park, all our inner children are free to have fun.
+The thirteen groundwater fountains dazzle with color, lights, sounds, and artistry.

-At first when the hotel concierge suggested I go visit the fountains as a way to kill time before my night flight home to the U.S., I was confused – water fountains in a park?
-What’s special about that?
+At first, when the hotel concierge suggested I visit the fountains to kill time before my night flight home to the U.S., I was confused – water fountains in a park?
+What’s unique about that?

-When I entered the grounds (minimal entry fee of 4 SOL which is about $1.22 USD) as the sun was setting, I was instantly enamored.
+When I entered the grounds (minimal entry fee of 4 SOL which is about USD 1.22) as the sun was setting, I was instantly enamored.
 I walked under and through a water tunnel without getting wet.

-This was truly a happy place in Lima and exactly what I needed to boost my mood before my vacation ended and I boarded the plane home.
+This was truly a happy place in Lima and precisely what I needed to boost my mood before my vacation ended and I boarded the plane home.